DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Preliminary

-For generating dynamic network datasets of our \name, we adopt the dynamic protein-protein interaction network construction method from~\cite{zhang2016method}, which not only uses gene expression variance analysis but also leverages the co-expression correlations analysis to establish dynamic PPINs.
-One merit of this method is that active proteins but not co-expressed are filtered out in the dynamic PPIN construction process.
-The generation process can be described as follows.
-Given (1) a static PPIN with the adjacency matrix $\bm{A} \in \mathbb{R}^{n \times n}$ and (2) time-aware gene expression value sequences $S_{i}$ for each node $i \in V$ at each timestamp $t \in \{1, \ldots, T\}$ (i.e., $S_{i}(t)$ denotes the gene expression value of protein node $i$ at timestamp $t$), we aim to build the dynamic PPIN $\tilde{G} =\{G^{(1)}, G^{(2)}, \ldots, G^{(T)}\}$, which is a sequence of snapshots $G^{(t)}$ at each observed timestamp $t$.
-The process of generating dynamic PPINs through the gene activity and gene co-expression analysis is illustrated in Figure~\ref{fig:generation_process}, and the detailed operations are introduced in Section~\ref{sec:generated_dataset}.
+To generate dynamic networks for our \name, we apply the dynamic protein-protein interaction network construction method~\cite{zhang2016method}, which could use both gene expression variance analysis and co-expression correlations analysis to establish dynamic PPINs.
+The generation process shown in Figure~\ref{fig:generation_process} can be described as follows.
+Given a static PPIN with the adjacency matrix $\bm{A} \in \mathbb{R}^{n \times n}$ and time-aware gene expression value sequences $S_{i}$ for each node $i$ at each timestamp $t \in \{1, \ldots, T\}$, \textit{i.e., $S_{i}(t)$ denotes the gene expression value of protein node $i$ at timestamp $t$}, we sequentially build the dynamic PPIN $\tilde{G} =\{G^{(1)}, G^{(2)}, \ldots, G^{(T)}\}$, which is a sequence of snapshots $G^{(t)}$ at each observed timestamp $t$.